willesq/thand-agent/README.md

 ### Option 1:  Use Thand Cloud (SaaS)

-Firstly, install the Thand agent on your local machine.
+Firstly, install the Thand Agent on your local machine.
 You can do this via the install script:

 ```bash
 # Install agent (https://github.com/thand-io/agent/blob/main/scripts/install.sh).
 Trust but verify!